Chaseabout Raid: Background

-There were fears that her marriage to Darnley signaled a return to Roman Catholicism.
+There were fears that Mary's marriage to Darnley signaled a return to Roman Catholicism.
 Moray is reported to have declared that he aimed at nothing else than "the maintenance of the true religion."

-Moray's faction of nobles and lairds now included the Duke of Châtelherault, the Earls of Argyll, Glencairn, and Rothes, and several lairds from Fife and Ayrshire.
+The group of nobles and lairds opposing the wedding now included the Duke of Châtelherault, the Earls of Argyll, Glencairn, and Rothes, and several lairds from Fife and Ayrshire.
 He had the support of John Knox.
+There were rumours of a plot to kidnap Mary and Darnley in June as they were travelling near Loch Leven.
+They would be imprisoned at St Andrews Castle and Castle Campbell.
+This plot was known as the "Raid of Beath".
+It was unclear if there was a real plot, or if rumours were spread by the Queen's party to discredit Moray and Argyll.
-They assembled at Glasgow in July, and Duke and the earls met up at Dunoon Castle in Argyll in August 1565.

-The English politician William Cecil gave a summary of the causes and situation in a letter:In the mean time, troubles arise there betwixt her and the Earl of Moray and others being friendly to the common amity of both the realms; whereunto for sundry respects it seemeth convenient for us to have regard.
+Moray's faction assembled at Glasgow in July, and Châtelherault and the earls met up at Dunoon Castle in Argyll in August 1565.
+The English politician William Cecil gave a summary of the causes and situation in a letter:In the meantime, troubles arise there betwixt her and the Earl of Moray and others being friendly to the common amity of both the realms; whereunto for sundry respects it seemeth convenient for us to have regard.
 The Duke, the Earls of Argyll, Moray, and Rothes with sundry barons are joined together, not to allow of the mariage otherwise than to have the Religion established by law, but the Queen refuseth in this sort, she will not suffer it to have the force of law, but of permission to every man to live according to his conscience; and herewith she hath retained a great number of Protestants from association openly with the other.
 She hath sent for the Earl Moray, but the mistrust is so far entered on both sides, that I think it will fall to an evil end, for she hath put the Earl of Moray to the horn (outlawed him) and prohibited all persons to aid him.
 Nevertheless, the Duke, the Earls of Argyll and Rothes are together with him.

+Cecil kept his ambassador in Paris Thomas Smith informed of events, and on 1 September 1565 wrote "The Queen of Scotts hath much less number of hearts than her subjects".